 In addition to his theatre work, he sings in the Lindy & Bon Bon Band orchestra.
 In 2010 he received the Thalia Prize (Kvällsposten) for his interpretation of the role of Carmen at Malmö City Theatre.
 In 2011 he received the Såstaholm Film and Stage Art Award for his artistic work as a whole.

 At the Maxim Gorki Theatre he participated in the Pugs in Love Queer Week as part of From Hell with Love.
-He also appeared in various formats and festivals, including The Long Night of Coming Out and Hilton 437 in Studio Я. Lindy Larsson has been a member of the Gorki ensemble since the middle of the 2020/21 season.
-The directors he has worked with at the Gorki include Yael Ronen and Marta Górnicka.
+He also appeared in various formats and festivals, including The Long Night of Coming Out and Hilton 437 in Studio Я. Lindy Larsson also took part in the play IN MY ROOM, which was chosen as play of the year 2020 by the 45th Mülheimer Theatertage.
+The directors he has worked with at the Gorki include Yael Ronen, Falk Richter, Sebastian Nübling and Marta Górnicka.